dcross42/dcross42.github.io/_posts/2021-04-05-graduate-projects.markdown

 ### Project 4

 I used Markov Chain Monte Carlo to create a linear regression model for a Moore's Law dataset.
 Then I checked the model for outliers with a T statistic based on the maximum standardized error.

+### Final Report

+I used R Markdown and RJAGS to compile a report on an assigned dataset of arrests from San Francisco from 2015 to 2016.
+I built a logistic regression model that showed the chances of an individual being found with contraband varied by the race of the individual.

+## CS 513 Theory and Practice of Data Cleaning -- Summer 2021

+_Language: Python, Datalog, SQL_
+_Technologies: OpenRefine, SQLite_

+### Final Project

+I worked with 3 other students to clean the New York Public Library's historical menu dataset.
+We used OpenRefine to manually transform and standardize the data.
+Then, we used SQLite to store our clean dataset and run integrity checks.
+We also demonstrated how our cleaning improved the quality of the data.